 5. Do Fun Activities with Your Kids

-Make a plan to attend a sports event or concert with your kids.
+Make a plan to attend a sporting event or concert with your kids.
 Go see one of the many family-friendly community theater plays (for example, A Christmas Carol, The Christmas Revels, The Best Christmas Pageant Ever) or holiday movies.
-Consider joining a reading event, or take a walk or a drive through a different neighborhood or town to see the holiday lights.
+Consider joining a reading event, taking a walk, or driving through a different neighborhood or town to see the holiday lights.
 You can also take a drive to nearby mountains and build a snowman or enjoy some sledding.
 Washington has plenty of awesome activities for kids and adults alike!

 6. Get Moving!